 To achieve this, powerful regression algorithms will be used to map the body-worn sensor signals onto the aforementioned variables of interest.
 To allow the regression algorithms to operate more successfully, be resilient to noise and variability, and adapt to different patients, fast signal pre-processing techniques will be employed prior to the regression stage.

-Adaptive control of FES support so that patients are always being challenged
+b) Adaptive control of FES support so that patients are always being challenged

 As the patient improves, the FES controller should adapt in real-time so that the patient must still strive to achieve the task goals.
 At present FES control parameters are adjusted manually, by trial and error, and it is unclear how this can be formalised so that it can be automated.

-Therefore, machine leaning techniques will be applied that will use patient task performance information to make in-session patient-specific decisions on FES control parameter adjustment and, hence, to some extent replace the therapist’s role of adapting the exercise regime.
+Therefore, machine leaning techniques will be applied that will use patient task performance information to make in-session patient-specific decisions on FES control parameter adjustment and, hence, to some extent replaces the therapist’s role of adapting the exercise regime.
 Two possible approaches to solving this problem are:

 i.
 Using a rule-based system based on the results of knowledge elicitation from a group of FES specialists.

 ii.
-Using machine-learning methods that can automatically learn from FES specialists.
+Using machine learning methods that can automatically learn from FES specialists.